Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 The procedure for Open Race (OR) trap draws under the new G.B.G.B. equal distribution Rule 80, means there are now three seperate draws, with railers now known as 'unseeded runners' drawn first, then middle seeds, lastly wide seeds.
 The first unseeded runner goes in the inside box of Heat 1, the second in the inside box of Heat 2 etc.

-Some greyhounds when first trialed at a track in preparation for a forthcoming competition may run-a-track differently and alter their natural racing line.
-The trainer with the owners permission may then decide to ask the 'racing manager' for a change to their dog's seeding position.
-This will only be granted when it is genuinely believed the dog would perform better if allowed to start future races from a different trap position.
+Some greyhounds when first trialed at a new track in preparation for some forthcoming Open competition may run-a-track differently and alter their natural racing line.
+The greyhound trainer or 'handler' with the dog owner's permission may then decide to ask the resident local 'racing manager' for a change to their dog's seeding position.
+This will only be granted if genuinely believed that the dog would perform better if allowed to compete in all subsequent future races with a different draw tag allocation.
 I believe, the general reasoning behind 'race seeding' is based purely in the 'interests of safety' as overall it promotes cleaner trouble free greyhound racing and therefore encourages dogs to perform to their maximum capabilities.

 Alternatively in Ireland, America, Australia and New Zealand there is no seeding! any runner can be drawn in any box position, no preferences are given and therefore "the luck of the box draw" always plays a leading role in determining results and is an important factor to take into consideration!